Zilog Z280

-The Zilog Z280 is a 16-bit microprocessor, an enhancement of the Zilog Z80 architecture, introduced in July 1987.
-It is basically the Z800, renamed, with slight improvements such as being fabricated in CMOS.
-It was a commercial failure.
-Zilog added a memory management unit (MMU) to expand the addressing range to 16 MB, features for multitasking and multiprocessor and coprocessor configurations, and 256 bytes of on-chip static RAM, configurable as either a cache for instructions and/or data, or as part of the ordinary address space.
+The Zilog Z280 is a 16-bit microprocessor designed by Zilog as an enhancement of the Zilog Z80 architecture and integrating improvements from the abandoned Zilog Z800 project.
+First introduced in July 1987, the Z280 is considered to be a commercial failure.

+The Z280 was fabricated in CMOS, added a memory management unit (MMU) to expand the addressing range to 16 MB, features for multitasking and multiprocessor and coprocessor configurations, and 256 bytes of on-chip static RAM, configurable as either a cache for instructions and/or data, or as part of the ordinary address space.
 It has a huge number of new instructions and addressing modes giving a total of over 2000 combinations.
-It is capable of efficiently handling 32-bit data operations including hardware multiply, divide, and sign extension.
 It offers Supervisor and User operating modes, and optionally separate address spaces for instructions and data in both modes (four total possible address spaces).
-Its internal clock signal can be configured to run at 1, 2 or 4 times the external clock's speed (e.g. a 12MHz CPU with a 3 MHz bus).
-Unlike the Z80 the Z280 uses a multiplexed arrangement for its address and data busses.
+Its crystal or external clock signal is divided by half to drive the CPU.
+The CPU clock can be further divided by 1, 2, or 4 times to drive the bus (e.g. 12 MHz CPU divided by 4 will drive the bus at 3 MHz).
+Unlike the Z80 the Z280 multiplexes the lowest byte of its address onto the data bus; the rest of the address lines are not multiplexed.
+If running in Z-BUS mode, the data bus is expanded to 16 bits, multiplexed with the lower 16 bits of address.
+Although the z280 universally handles 16-bit math, moves, and even has a 16-bit bus option, it only supports 8-bit operations for logic functions such as AND, OR, and XOR.

 More successful extensions of the Z80-architecture include the Hitachi HD64180 in 1986 and Zilog eZ80 in 2001, among others.
-See further Zilog Z800.

 The Z280 had many advanced features for its time, most of them never seen again on a Zilog processor: